Japanese-Language Proficiency Test: Uses and equivalencies

 JLPT certification can be used for many official purposes in Japan.
 For example, JLPT N1 or N2 certification can help foreign nationals receive preferential immigration treatment in some circumstances.
 Similarly, those who have passed either N1 or N2 (regardless of citizenship) are exempt from the Japanese language section of the middle school equivalency examination, which is required to enter a Japanese high school if the applicant did not graduate from a Japanese middle school, and N1 certification is sometimes accepted as an alternative to the Examination for Japanese University Admission for foreign students who wish to study at Japanese universities.

 JLPT certification can also be required as a component of licensing in Japan.
 N1 certification is a prerequisite for foreign medical professionals who wish to take examinations to be licensed in Japan, and for certain foreign nationals who wish to attend nursing school in Japan.
 Further, under Japan's Economic partnership agreement with Indonesia, the Philippines, and Vietnam, a JLPT certificate is required for Indonesian, Filipino, and Vietnamese nurse or caregiver candidates who visit Japan.

-The Japan Foundation provide an official table of comparison between the JLPT and the Common European Framework of Reference for Languages (CEFR) scale based on the total score required to pass the exam.
+The Japan Foundation provides an official table of comparison between the JLPT and the "linguistic" and "reception" elements of the Common European Framework of Reference for Languages (CEFR) scale based on the total score required to pass the exam.
 Beginning in December 2025, JLPT score reports will include an official indication of corresponding CEFR levels.